MinimalistCat2019/be-nc-news/README.md

 ## Background

-We will be building the API to use in the Northcoders News Sprint during the Front End block of the course.
+This is a RESTful API designed to be used in the Northcoders News Sprint during the Front End block of the course.

-Your database will be PSQL, and you will interact with it using [Knex](https://knexjs.org).
+The database is PSQL, and the front end will interract with it using [Knex](https://knexjs.org).

 ### Hosted Api